SandeR2012/explore-flask/chapters/forms.md

 ### Custom validators

-In addition to the built-in form validators provided by WTForms (e.g. `Required()`, `Email()`, etc.), we can create our own validators.
+In addition to the built-in form validators provided by WTForms (e.g. `Requi\-red()`, `Email()`, etc.), we can create our own validators.
 We'll demonstrate this by making a `Unique()` validator that will check a database and make sure that the value provided by the user doesn't already exist.
 This could be used to make sure that a username or email address isn't already in use.
 Without WTForms, we'd probably be doing these checks in the view, but now we can abstract that away to the form itself.

 We'll start by defining a simple sign-up form.